yohanchatelain/fmriprep/docs/outputs.rst

 FMRIPREP generates three broad classes of outcomes:

+  1. **Visual QA (quality assessment) reports**: one :abbr:`HTML (hypertext markup language)` per subject, that allows the user a thorough visual assessment of the quality of processing and ensures the transparency of fMRIPrep operation.

-  1. **Pre-processed imaging data** which are derivatives of the original anatomical and functional images after various preparation procedures have been applied.
+  2. **Pre-processed imaging data** which are derivatives of the original anatomical and functional images after various preparation procedures have been applied.
 For example,
      :abbr:`INU (intensity non-uniformity)`-corrected versions of the T1-weighted